Some infinitely generated non projective modules over path algebras and their extensions under Martin's Axiom

-We consider some specific quivers $Q$, as specified in {\bfsc Theorem \ref{cor final}}, one of which is the above quiver of $A_\infty$ type, to construct an infinitely generated {\em non projective} $KQ$-module, which is denoted by $M_{\omega_1}$.
-To analyze such a $KQ$-module $M_{\omega_1}$, Martin's Axiom $\MA_{\aleph_1}$ (for $\aleph_1$ many dense sets) is used. $\MA_{\aleph_1}$ is a combinatorial axiom of set theory that cannot neither be proved nor refuted from Zermelo-Fraenkel axiomatic set theory {\sf ZFC} with the axiom of choice \cite{MartinSolovay, SolovayTennenbaum: iteration}. $\MA_{\aleph_1}$ is applied in many areas of mathematics to show that some mathematical statements cannot be refuted from {\sf ZFC} (see e.g. \cite{Fremlin}).
+In this paper, we consider some specific quivers $Q$, as specified in {\bfsc Theorem \ref{cor final}}, one of which is the quiver $A_\infty^{\leftarrow}$ to construct an infinitely generated {\em non-projective} $KQ$-module, which is denoted by $M_{\omega_1}$.
+To analyze such a $KQ$-module $M_{\omega_1}$, $\MA_{\aleph_1}$ (Martin's Axiom for $\aleph_1$ many dense sets) is used. $\MA_{\aleph_1}$ is a combinatorial axiom of set theory that cannot neither be proved nor refuted from Zermelo-Fraenkel axiomatic set theory {\sf ZFC} with the axiom of choice \cite{MartinSolovay, SolovayTennenbaum: iteration}. $\MA_{\aleph_1}$ is applied in many areas of mathematics to show that some mathematical statements cannot be refuted from {\sf ZFC} (see e.g. \cite{Fremlin}).
 One of such examples is Shelah's solution of Whitehead Problem \cite{Shelah:W}.
-Our main result states that {\em if $K$ is a countable algebraically closed field and Martin's Axiom $\MA_{\aleph_1}$ holds, then ${\rm Ext}^1_{KQ}(M_{\omega_1},KQ)=0$} ({\bfsc Theorems \ref{inf simple thm}}, {\bfsc \ref{2 thm}} and {\bfsc Theorem \ref{cor final}}).
-Therefore, {\em under $\MA_{\aleph_1}$ and the assumption that $K$ is a countable algebraically closed field, the above assertion $(*)$ fails for quivers $Q$ as in {\bfsc Theorem \ref{cor final}} and infinitely generated $KQ$-modules}.
+Our main result states that {\em if $K$ is a countable field and $\MA_{\aleph_1}$ holds, then ${\rm Ext}^1_{KQ}(M_{\omega_1},KQ)=0$} ({\bfsc Theorems \ref{inf simple thm}}, {\bfsc \ref{2 thm}} and {\bfsc Theorem \ref{cor final}}).
+Therefore, {\em under $\MA_{\aleph_1}$ and the assumption that $K$ is a countable field, the above assertion $(*)$ fails for quivers $Q$ as in {\bfsc Theorem \ref{cor final}} and infinitely generated $KQ$-modules}.
 Trlifaj's construction is used to build such infinitely generated $KQ$-modules, which will be presented in \S\ref{ods}.

 This paper is intended to be fairly self contained, but we will assume some basic knowledge about ordinals (see e.g. \cite[II.1, II.4]{EM} and \cite[I.7, III.6]{Kunen:new}). \S\ref{prel} provides necessary knowledge, which includes some facts on path algebras and set theory. \S \ref{inf gen pa} provides the proof of the main result of this paper.